nickmellor/ci-monitor/README.rst

 CI Monitor
 ==========

+Monitors aspects of the build pipeline and production.

+Open architecture for adding new 'listeners' which are expert at monitoring particular aspects of a system.
+Currently:
+  - CI builds (Bamboo)
+  - check git merges to master branches are complete
+  - sitemap URLs availability

-Monitors the latest CI builds and reflects the results on a traffic light and Geckoboard.
+'Indicators' reflect the results returned by these 'listeners' on a traffic light, by emitting sounds and by logging.

+Historically, also showed results on a Geckoboard, and listened to the BSM monitoring service

 Installation on Linux